 Now it is already the last days.
 The Lord prophesied that He would come back.
 So when it comes to the Lord’s arrival, we must have a God-fearing heart and not arbitrarily judge or make conclusions.
 As we all know, in the Age of Grace, the Jewish believers and the Pharisees serving Jehovah God in the temple all year around longed and waited for the arrival of Messiah.
 However, because they didn’t have a God-fearing heart at all, when the Lord Jesus came to express words and do the work of redeeming mankind, they made improper judgments and condemned so that they offended God’s disposition and were subjected to punishment.
 The failure of the Jewish faith teaches us a lesson.
 With regard to waiting for the Lord’s arrival, we cannot follow in their footsteps.
 When we hear the news about the Lord’s return, if we don’t see through it, we should have an attitude of seeking, have a God-fearing heart, and not arbitrarily judge or make conclusions.
 Only thus can we be sure to welcome the Lord’s coming and not losein the last days.
 Because the Lord Jesus said: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you: For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened” (Matthew 7:7-8).

-We practice and enter according to the four aspects above, obeying the Lord, being loyal to Him and fearing Him in all things, and that way we will have direction of actions, gain the Lord’s approval, and honor Him as great.
+We practice and enter according to the four aspects above, obeying God, being loyal to Him and fearing Him in all things, and that way we will have direction of actions, gain God’s approval, and honor Him as great.

 » How to build a normal relationship with the Lord when you’re busy?
 You might be interested in this articles: